Joe Biden says he plans to run for re-election in 2024

 “I plan on at least three or four more Easter egg rolls.
 Maybe five.
 Maybe six,” Mr Biden said.

-Mr Biden has signalled his intention to seek re-election for months, and his State of the Union address in March appeared to be an unofficial launch of his 2024 campaign.
+Mr Biden has been signalling his intention to seek re-election for months, and his State of the Union address last month appeared to be an unofficial launch of his 2024 campaign.

+About 30,000 people were expected to participate in Monday's egg roll event, the White House said, which Ms Biden hoped to turn into an "EGGucational" experience.
+Stations were placed throughout the White House grounds where lessons about farming, healthy eating, exercise and more were available.

-No major challenger has yet come out to declare their intention to run against the 80-year-old.
+No major challenger has yet come out to declare their intention to run against Mr Biden, 80.
 Marianne Williamson, an author who gained little traction in 2020, has declared she is running for the Democratic nomination.
-Anti-vaccine activist Robert F Kennedy has also said he will run against Mr Biden.
+Anti-vaccine activist Robert F Kennedy has also said he will run.

 Mr Biden's approval rating currently sits at 42.6 per cent, according to polling data aggregated by FiveThirtyEight.